So Long and thanks for all the ghosts and hobbits: Robert ‘Bob’ Gilbert 6th October 1942 – 7th June 2026.

 As for comics, like The Beano, Asterix, or later 2000 AD, these were not on Dad’s radar.

 Once in a while he’d also read us poems, he thought would appeal – usually atmospheric or spooky ones like The Listeners, by Walter De La Mare, or Kipling’s Road through the Woods.
 Apparently, I would tend to sit listening attentively, while Will rolled around pulling out books from shelves, chewing spines, or poking into corners better left alone.
-Our older half-brother Nick lived elsewhere, but would often visit, and I suspect shared similar feelings about the place.
+Our older half-brother Nick lived elsewhere, but often visited, and I suspect shared similar feelings about the place.

 Perhaps inevitably, as a teenager and into my early twenties, I went through a period of not connecting with Dad.
 His interests and mine diverged.

-As far as he was concerned, I spent too much time plastering hair-gel on, poking at spots, or aimlessly wandering about in town with my friends and not enough on more constructive activities, such as homework.
+As far as he was concerned, I spent too much time plastering hair-gel on, poking at spots, or aimlessly wandering about in town with my friends, and not enough on more constructive activities such as homework.

-He also wore boring pastel trousers, shirts with different coloured collars, made obscure pedantic points about all manner of things, hid the best chocolate biscuits and snacks in a special tin, which he’d move around, and listened to the Archers with the volume up too high.
+He also wore boring pastel trousers, shirts with different coloured collars, made obscure pedantic points about all manner of things, hid the best chocolate biscuits and snacks in a special tin, which he’d move around and listened to the Archers with the volume up too high.
 And he could be infuriatingly inconsistent about certain things – for example, if I or any of my siblings put salt on a slug in the garden to make it writhe and die like a Vampire, he’d be furious and tell us off for being cruel.
 But, if say, red ants went anywhere near his veg, he’d be out with a freshly boiled kettle, scalding them to death.

 “I passed a bookshop and noticed a cat lazing about in the window without a care in the world and I thought, ah yes, William, that’s why we’re here.”

-I can appreciate now, better than in my youth, that many of my long-held enthusiasms and interests, were first spurred and encouraged by Dad.
+I can appreciate now, better than in my youth, that many of my long-held enthusiasms were first spurred and encouraged by Dad.
 Ghosts, Trees, Birds, Tolkien, Old Churches, Second-hand bookshops, Ancient Ruins, Big Cats, Big foots, Yetis…

-Together with my older brother Nick, we went on several long walks in the UK and elsewhere, indulging in our shared love for wandering out of urban areas and into fields, woods and hills beyond.
+Together with my older brother Nick we went on several long walks in the UK and elsewhere, indulging in our shared love for wandering out of urban areas and into fields, woods and hills beyond.
 These included: Hadrian’s Wall, The Ridgeway, a lengthy chunk of the Camino de Santiago in Northern Spain and a stretch of The Appalachian Trail through New York state and Massachusetts.
 Whilst out on a path somewhere, we’d talk, bicker about and discuss all of the above topics and more.

 Just over seven years ago, Dad was diagnosed with a disease known as Idiopathic Pulmonary Fibrosis – a hardening of the lungs.
 Doctors weren’t able to establish why he developed the condition.
 He never smoked.